-- If employees will be needed in the workspace and if the current space is not compliant with required distancing, this can be resolved with adaptations such as:
+- If employees will be needed in the workspace and/or if current spaces are not compliant with required distancing, this can be resolved with adaptations such as:

 - Staggered shifts among the employees, combined with daily cleaning and sanitizing by employees on such staggered shifts within a shared spaced.